 - Read reviews and referrals.
 Other businesses are already using EDI solutions you’re considering.
 Buyer beware if you’re looking at a brand new, unproven EDI provider.
 Find out how the EDI solutions you’re considering have performed for others.
 Even if the EDI provider has great testimonials, ask them directly how long they’ve been working with NAV, how many customers they have for it, and information to contact existing customers, particularly those that are running Microsoft Dynamics NAV.
 Ask your top trading partners or logistics partners what EDI providers they use, if they would recommend it and why.
 If a business with similar systems has found value in a specific EDI system, it’s worth considering as it may work well for your business, too.

 - Create a careful implementation plan.
 Timing is everything, and that’s no different for rolling out EDI solutions with minimal disruption.
 Even before the project is finished, the change management of implementation has many moving parts, milestones and timeline expectations.
 A detailed project plan is needed to integrate existing systems, convert and migrate data, update processes, create new procedures, train employees, confirm compliance with trading partners, etc. Depending on the size of your trading partner network, a successful EDI rollout will be measured in months or quarters.

 Selecting and actualizing the right EDI solution for your company takes time and research.
 Of course, there will be some cost, but the efforts will be worth it when your business is better empowered to serve your customers.
 In addition to happy buyers, the streamlining and optimizing of your inventory and supply chain that EDI enables can ultimately help you grow your business, easily paying for itself in the long run and then some.

 Guest post in partnership with SPS Commerce.
-For more information join us for our webinar December 12, 2017.
+For more information watch the webinar from December 12, 2017.